xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 * Receive live results
 * Be notified of the next question

-The endpoint is the same server as the Web server.
+The endpoint is the same server and port as the Web server.
 Encoding it UTF-8.
 One connected, start by sending the authAndJoin message.

 ## Server => client messages